beardotpdf/Circles-Bot/README.md

 The other python file is the script that handles triggering the image creation script followed by posting the images to twitter.
 I will hopefully have this working shortly

+Finding a reasonable number to assign the value of total permutations too is difficult, I believe the absolute minimum to be around 80,000,000,000